entando/entando-docs/vuepress/docs/v7.0/tutorials/devops/external-id-management.md

         namespace: YOUR-APP-NAMESPACE
     type: Opaque

-The client for the admin user will automatically detect this Secret by name and use it to log in to the Keycloak server at the specified URL.
+Entando automatically detects this Secret by name and uses it to log in to the Keycloak server at the specified URL.

-> **Note**
-> To encode a value in bash, use `echo YOUR-SECRET-VALUE | base64`
+> **Note** To encode a value in bash, use `echo YOUR-SECRET-VALUE | base64`

 ### 3. Upload the Secret